Chapter 2 : Two

 "Welcome back to another year at Hogwarts," she said, then going on to remind us about the rules, like not going into the Forbidden Forest.

 I know that I should have been paying more attention, seeing as this was my last year at Hogwarts and all, but I was hungry, and more in the mood to people watch.
-My eyes drifted to the Gryffindor table, where my cousin Thomas Corner sat.†He was tall with dirty blonde hair and dark eyes, and was a seventh year, like me.
+My eyes drifted to the Gryffindor table, where my cousin Thomas Corner sat.†He was tall with dark brown hair that was almost black, and dark eyes, and he was a seventh year, like me.
 His sister Anna was a fourth year, and their brother Daniel was a second year.
 I never understood Thomas, to be honest.
 I mean he was a decent bloke and all, but why anyone would want to spend all their time studying is beyond me.
 I told him he should have been a Ravenclaw, and I'm still sticking to my opinion.††

 Anna was a Slytherin, and took pride in that fact.
 She looked exactly like her mum, but other than that they were polar opposites.
 Just don't let the innocent face and big brown eyes fool you, because she'll steal your wand and hex you with it before you can say nargle.
 Daniel was in Hufflepuff with me, and was one of the sweetest kids I've ever met.
-He had his Mum's dark hair, a round face, and his dads hazel eyes.
+Just like his siblings, he had his Mum's dark hair, a round face, and his dads hazel eyes.
 No matter what mood I was in, Daniel always made me smile, and I really loved him.†

 The appearance of food on the golden plates brought me back to the present, and I immediately went for some chicken and potatoes.†